-Watch it if you must.
-Otherwise there’s Minority Report (2002), which isn’t particularly similar to Extinction, but it is undoubtedly good.
+Watch it if you absolutely must.
+Otherwise, there’s Minority Report (2002); which isn’t very similar to Extinction, but it is undoubtedly a good movie.

 Happy Film Loving